 Increase visibility and accuracy of the supply chain by providing real-time visibility to product flow with SmartX HUB RFID

-a customer's individual supply chain requirements will determine the choice of reader.
-Choosing the best reader for the job will optimize performance.
-It is not a one-tool-fits-all equation.
+There are various types of readers, including mobile handheld devices, fixed-mounted readers, and vehicle-mounted readers — and form-factor variations.
+The environment, application, and a customer's supply chain requirements will determine the reader's choice.
+Choosing the best reader for the job will optimize performance, and it is not a one-tool-fits-all equation.

-A fixed reader would more likely be deployed for applications at the dock door such as shipping/ receiving or aligned along a conveyor belt as part of a work-in-process application.
+A fixed reader would more likely be deployed for applications at the dock door, such as shipping/ receiving, or aligned along a conveyor belt as part of a work-in-process application.

 Handheld RFID readers are typically used where the most flexibility is required.
-For example, exception processing, stock picking, price audits or price changes are typical
+For example, exception processing, stock picking, price audits, or price changes are typical

-SmartX HUB is a next generation RFID software platform for data collection.
+SmartX HUB is a next-generation RFID software platform for data collection.